OpenDSA/OpenDSA/RST/en/Glossary.rst

       done to correct this.

    undirected graph
-      A graph whose edges do not have a direction.
+      A :term:`graph` whose :term:`edges <edge>` do not have a direction.

+   undirected edge
+      An :term:`edge` that connects two :term:`vertices <vertex>` with no direction between them.
+      Many graph representations will represent such an edge with two :term:`directed edges <directed edge>`.

    UNION
       One half of the :term:`UNION/FIND` algorithm for managing